wing5wong/artisan-whs-static/source/_events/2025-12-07_start-of-term-1-year-9-year-13-new-students-from-all-other-year-levels.md

 ---
-title: Start of Term 1, 2026 - Year 9 & Year 13, & all new students.
+title: Start of Term 1, 2026 - Year 9 & Year 13, & all new students
 date: 2026-01-26T09:19:00+13:00
 ---
 ##### Start of Term 1, Monday 26 January